- This summary of Fun Home: A Family Tragicomic includes a complete plot overview – spoilers included!

-Despite ostensibly having much in common with her father, from a deep appreciation of literature, to obsessive-compulsive tendencies and homosexuality, their relationship was very strained.
-In fact, Bechdel says that they were inversions of one another; they have competing aesthetic sensibilities and Bechdel also postulates that they both tried to use each other to express elements of their own sexuality.
-Even as a child Bechdel viewed her father as a “big sissy”.
-She suggests her more masculine gender expressions may have been an unconscious attempt to compensate for him, whereas he desires to express femininity through her which constantly escalated their arguments.
+Despite ostensibly having much in common with her father—from a lifelong appreciation of literature to obsessive-compulsive tendencies—their relationship is very strained.
+In fact, Bechdel claims that they were inversions of one another with competing aesthetic sensibilities.
+Bechdel also postulates that they both tried to use each other to express elements of their own sexuality.
+Even as a child, Bechdel viewed her father as a “big sissy.”
+She suggests her more masculine gender expressions may have been an unconscious attempt to compensate for him, whereas his desires to express femininity through her constantly escalated their arguments.

-Bechdel also deals very openly with her developing sexuality as an adolescent, and includes anecdotes about her discover of masturbation, as well as early sexual experiences with her girlfriend, Joan.
-Bechdel came out at the age of nineteen, but in living as an “out” homosexual feels that she has been upstaged when her mother reveals the truth about Bruce.
+Bechdel also deals very openly with her developing sexuality as an adolescent, and includes anecdotes about her discovery of masturbation as well as early sexual experiences with her girlfriend, Joan.
+Bechdel comes out at the age of nineteen, but while living as an “out” homosexual, feels that she has been upstaged when her mother reveals the truth about Bruce.
 Bechdel writes that rather than being the “protagonist in my own drama,” she becomes the “comic relief in [her] parents’ tragedy.”
-By grappling with his sexual orientation, but by continuing to live his life as a straight man (perhaps for the sake of his family, perhaps because of homophobia, it is unclear,) Bruce’s struggle becomes the focal point of Bechdel’s childhood, rather than her own.
+By grappling with his sexual orientation, but by continuing to live his life as a straight man (perhaps for the sake of his family, perhaps due to homophobia) Bruce’s struggle becomes the focal point of Bechdel’s childhood rather than her own.